avaframe/AvaFrame/docs/moduleOut3Plot.rst

 plotValuesScatter
 ~~~~~~~~~~~~~~~~~~

-* scatter plot of result type 1 vs result type 2 with color indicating values of parameter that has been varied
+* scatter plot of result type 1 vs result type 2 with color indicating values of the varied parameter.

 plotValuesScatterHist